stanmoore1/lammps/doc/src/compute_frenkel.rst

   .. parsed-literal::

-       *drvac* value = distance for including vacancies in a cluster (nearest neighbor distances) *drint* value = distance for including interstitials in a cluster (nearest neighbor distances) *region* value = ID of a region (or *none*) to restrict the reference sites to *rescale* value = *yes* or *no* to co-scale the reference sites with the box *site_file* value = name of a file with explicit "x y z" site coordinates (or *none*)
+       *drvac* value = distance for including vacancies in a cluster (unitless multiple of nearest neighbor distance) *drint* value = distance for including interstitials in a cluster (unitless multiple of nearest neighbor distance) *region* value = ID of a region (or *none*) to restrict the reference sites to *rescale* value = *yes* or *no* to co-scale the reference sites with the box *site_file* value = name of a file with explicit "x y z" site coordinates (or *none*)